ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 > Explain the listings.

-> Reason on a technical level, why privacy might, or might not be a case, with Wireguard.
+> Reason on a technical level, why privacy might, or might not be an issue, with Wireguard.

-> Which three VPNs do you think are the most important to avoid and why?
+> Which three VPN service providers do you think are the most important to avoid and why?

 ---